 Finally, Fridays are the day I reset weekly items like calendars, helpers, and such.
 I also email newsletters to families.
 I put files away from the week we just completed as well as inputted MTSS data.
 Additionally, I rotate books on display in my class library.

 Tips and Tricks for Teacher Planning

 Remember that your initial teacher to-do list won’t be perfect when you start so you will have to wiggle things around until you find what works best for your time and schedule.
 For example, I have to leave on time on Mondays so I have less on my list that day.
 I can stay a little later on Tuesday so if I schedule a time to work on lesson plans on this day, I know I can finish the task even if I have to stay a few minutes later.

 Also, remember that this is just a plan of action.
 If a meeting runs long one day, then I can easily just add those items from that day to another.
 If things are running smoothly one day, you can pick up some other items from a later list.
 There are many times I have an extra MTSS or EIP meeting planned for a day so I have to wiggle in those activities somewhere else.
 And of course, if my planning/prep time gets canceled, I have to work that out as well.

 Add a Digital To-do List

 One huge time-saving tip I love is creating a digital check-off list in a free app called Google Keep.
 You can make a list on Google Keep.
 Then you can access it on a computer and smart device.
-This allows me to efficient and effective without wasting time.
+This allows me to be efficient.
+I hope these are timesaving tips for teachers to help you as well.
 (You can read more about this here.)